 Bray noted that the Retail and Grocers Association had requested such a fee.
 He also noted that ultimately nudging customers to use reusable bags is the final solution.

-Sen. John Rogers, D-Essex-Orleans, said the bill is another example of punishing those who have more responsible habits for the actions of those who are wasteful.
+Sen. John Rodgers, D-Essex-Orleans, said the bill is another example of punishing those who have more responsible habits for the actions of those who are wasteful.
 He said his family reuses their plastic bags multiple times.

 “Some of them do get used a whole bunch of times, and when they are at the end of their life we recycle them,” he said.
 “What we are doing again is legislating to the lowest common denominator, for the people who don’t reuse and recycle them.”